vippeople22/zoom-evsch/README.md

 check this website to make your own zoom protocol links (don't share them with anyone) https://medium.com/zoom-developer-blog/zoom-url-schemes-748b95fd9205

 you can scale it infinitely by adding new lines

+i should also probably mention u can use the protocl link in cmd by doing